-Independent contractor circumstances.
-The Sample Contract describes the economic and other circumstances of the individual provider that will most ideally conform with the DOL guidance.
-Those circumstances can be summarized as follows:
+Independent Contractor circumstances.
+The Sample Contract describes the economic and other circumstances of the individual Contractor that will most ideally conform with follows:

+29 C.F.R.
+795 and the DOL guidance.
+Those circumstances can be summarized as

-The Provider has established a business as a self-employed, approved provider of Home Support Services to be provided in the Provider's own home.
+The Contractor has established a business as a self-employed, approved Contractor of Home Support Services to be provided in the Contractor's own home.

-The Provider is free to contract with another agency to provide services to any eligible person with developmental disabilities and is not obligated to perform work exclusively for or with the Agency.
+The Contractor is free to contract with another Agency to provide services to any eligible person with developmental disabilities and is not obligated to work exclusively with or through the Agency.

-The Provider is free to engage in any other business activities, provided that those other business activities do not interfere with the services and obligations required by the Contract.
+The Contractor is free to engage in any other business activities, provided that those other business activities do not interfere with the services and obligations required by the Contract.

-The Provider has the opportunity for profit and loss as a result of the services being performed under the Contract.
+The Contractor has the opportunity for profit and loss as a result of the services being performed under the Contract.

-The Provider has the right to provide the services and operate his/her business according to the Provider's best judgment subject to all applicable laws, policies and regulations, the Consumer's Service Plan, and the Agency's quality oversight.
+The Contractor has the right to provide the services and operate his/her business according to the Contractor's best judgment subject to all applicable laws, policies and regulations, the Consumer's Service Plan, and the Agency's quality and compliance oversight.

-The Provider is free to determine the schedule and manner of the day-to-day activities, the day-to-day management of the home, and the performance of the Home Support Services, subject to all applicable laws, policies and regulations, the Consumer's Service Plan, and the Agency's quality oversight.
+The Contractor is free to determine the schedule and manner of the day-to-day activities, the day-to-day management of the home, and the performance of the Home Support Services, subject to all applicable laws, policies and regulations, the Consumer's Service Plan, and the Agency's quality oversight.

-Except for costs and expenses reimbursed by the HCBS Program, the Provider is responsible for all other costs and expenses of operating the business, including, but not limited to, vehicle and labor costs, including hiring and supervising employees or subcontractors, insurance, and all other business-related expenses required to operate as an independent contractor.
+Except for costs and expenses reimbursed by the HCBS Program, the Contractor is responsible for all other costs and expenses of operating the business, including, but not limited to, vehicle and labor costs, including hiring and supervising employees or subcontractors, insurance, and all other business-related expenses required to operate as an independent contractor.

 The Agency provides quality oversight and monitoring.
-It does not determine the provider's schedule or direct the manner in which the service is provided, except to ensure quality and compliance with applicable laws and regulations.
+It does not determine the Contractor's schedule or direct the manner in which the service is provided, except to ensure quality and compliance with applicable laws and regulations.

-Before using the Sample Contract, an agency should carefully review the provider's circumstances and its relationship with the provider.
-If an Agency wishes to contract with an individual provider, whose circumstances do not completely conform to the above list and Section 5 of the Contract, it should consult with legal counsel to determine whether an independent contractor relationship may still be established in conformance with DOL guidance.
-If, based on advice of legal counsel, an Agency decides to contract with such individual, the Agency and legal counsel should make sure the Contract accurately describes the individual provider's circumstances.
-The statements in a contract describing the circumstances of the parties and asserting the existence of an independent contractor are not mere recitals; they must accurately reflect the economic and operational realities of the provider's circumstances and his/her relationship with the agency.
+Before using the Sample Contract, an Agency should carefully review the

+Contractor's circumstances and its relationship with the Contractor.
+If an Agency wishes to contract with an individual Contractor, whose circumstances do not completely conform to the above list and Section 5 of the Contract, it should consult with legal counsel to determine whether an independent contractor relationship may still be established in conformance with 29 C.F.R 795 and DOL guidance.
+If, based on advice of legal counsel, an Agency decides to contract with such individual, the Agency and legal counsel should make sure the Contract accurately describes the individual Contractor's circumstances.
+The statements in a contract describing the circumstances of the parties and asserting the existence of an independent contractor are not mere recitals; they must accurately reflect the economic and operational realities of the Contractor's circumstances and his/her relationship with the Agency.